yenthusiastic/arp_b/code/thu/README.md

         - Show a map of collected data in the session corresponding to the entered IOTA address
 - Postgres database
     - [x] Define database schemas and structure
-    - [x] Run Postgres and PgAdmin servers from Docker images
+    - [x] Run Postgres and PgAdmin servers from Docker images.
+Check [Database Server documentation for details](../../documentation/database_server.md).